openedx/docs.openedx.org/source/educators/concepts/accessibility/best_practices_course_content_dev.rst

 in 5% (360 to 538 million) and moderate to severe disability in 124 million people.
 Timed text captions also be helpful for learners whose native languages are languages other than the primary language of the media or who have cognitive conditions that benefit from visual.
-The edX media player displays timed text captions as links in an interactive area adjacent to the video, which allows all learners to navigate to a specific section of the video by selecting some location within the caption text.
+The media player displays timed text captions as links in an interactive area adjacent to the video, which allows all learners to navigate to a specific section of the video by selecting some location within the caption text.